pontus-vision/pontus-vision/README.md

 **<details><summary>Secrets</summary>**

-To update any secrets or credentials, go to the `pontus-vision/k3s/secrets` folder, update the relevant files, and run  `./start-env-prod.sh` to update the secrets's values.
+To update any secrets or credentials, go to the `pontus-vision/k3s/secrets` folder, update the relevant files, and run  `./start-env-gdpr.sh` or `./start-env-lgpd.sh` to update the secrets's values.

 </details>